 BIO Mason Kemp has been an entrepreneur his entire adult life.
 After graduating from the entrepreneurial program at UW-Eau Claire, he sold the business he had started senior year and moved back to Madison, where he took a job in banking to better understand the inner workings of a large corporation.
 From there, he accepted a position in executive recruiting and quickly identified an opportunity in the market for an organization that matched employers with potential hires.
 His entrepreneurial spirit took the reins and he went on to co-found First Gig, a SaaS startup connecting students with small to midsize employers.
 After growing the company for four years, Mason left to pursue a partner position at an executive search firm that recruited for software sales companies.
 He was, again, finding himself at the intersection of business and technology, which is exactly where he wanted to be.
 Mason drew on his extensive experience to help co-found The Digital Ring with his brother, Matt, and his friend, Nick.
 Mason’s passion for technology and business continues to drive him.
 Technology is the future and he’s honored to be part of a team leading the charge and taking the marketing industry by storm.
-Outside of work, Mason loves to spend time with his family: his wife, three daughters, and German Shepherd, Zara.
-He serves on the Emerging Leadership Board for the UW Carbone Cancer Center and rarely misses a Badger sporting event.
+Outside of work, Mason loves to spend time with his family (wife, three daughters, and German Shepherd, Zara) and rarely misses a Badger sporting event.

 How long have you been in the game?